Points Path Logo

 Yes.
 While the visual experience is a bit cluttered, the two extensions will work together (and we plan to make this integration even more seamless in the future).

 Yes!
-All extensions submitted to the Google Web Store undergo a review by Google for security and safety before being permitted to publish or update.
-Points Path complies with all policies and guidelines of the Google Web Store, and contains no harmful or malicious code.
+All extensions submitted to the Apple App Store and the Google Web Store undergo reviews by Apple and Google for security and safety before being permitted to publish or update.
+Points Path complies with all policies and guidelines of both stores, and contains no harmful or malicious code.

 You can read our complete Instructions guide, which has additional questions and answers, or you can click on the “Contact” link in the top right corner of this page and send us an email.
 We love hearing from our users, so don’t be shy!